RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>
 <br>Dashboard files show of using program to run the monitoring bot.
 Monitoring js files are included.
-- In context of domestic abuse, it's important to show what is supportive and positive in relationships through support, defense, compliments, and love texts. <i>The adversiarial framework of operations or tactic strategy is further a layer. </i>
 - Papers are provided under Guides to NLU and "Studying Technologies" in Background - Preliminary Effects folder.
 E.g., Argumentation research and Logic.
 <br>Similar to <a href="https://www.chess.com/article/view/chess-tactics">Chess-Tactics</a>, however, in dynamic context of coercive control or warfare-operations.
 Our goal is to mitigate the operations.